AkumaVenom/MiLita-SmartA.I-UE5-PackagedGame/README.md

 A.I TTS Cyberpunk Role-play in UE5 with Voice Recognition.

-The default A.I model used for this game is "llama3-8b-instruct-uncensored-JR"
+The default recommended A.I model used for this game is "llama3-8b-instruct-uncensored-JR"

 https://huggingface.co/jdqqjr/llama3-8b-instruct-uncensored-JR